zaphosting/docs/docs/firststeps-locations.md

 **DDoS Protection:**
-Since December 2019, we have been using the **Combahton** DDoS Protection with **Corebackbone** pre-filtering in Frankfurt and Eygelshoven.
+Since December 2019, we have been using the **Aurologic** DDoS Protection with **Corebackbone** pre-filtering in Frankfurt and Eygelshoven.
 Customers benefit from a dynamic and highly optimized DDoS protection, especially for services like "Gameserver" and "Teamspeak Server".
 We also offer a **DDoS Manager** for each server at this location.